will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 categories: formal-methods specification
 ---

 Transaction isolation is a dense topic with a lot of history.
-There have been many attempts over the years to formalize various isolation concepts, but it is not always clear to what extent these new attempts have clarified things or just introduced new layers of complexity and notation to the domain.
+There have been many attempts over the years to formalize various isolation concepts, thought [it is not always clear](https://dl.acm.org/doi/pdf/10.1145/3035918.3056096) to what extent these attempts have clarified things or just introduced new layers of complexity and notation.
 The rise of distributed systems and the need to reason about isolation in these contexts has worsened the problem over the past decade or so.

 If we want to say anything precise about transaction isolation, we need some formal model in which to reason about it.
 There are, however, a host of different formalisms that all approach the problem from subtly different angles, with different goals, notation, frameworks, etc. ([Adya](https://pmg.csail.mit.edu/papers/adya-phd.pdf), [Cerone](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf), [Crooks](https://dl.acm.org/doi/10.1145/3087801.3087802)).
 It is helpful, then, to try to understand the common underyling concepts between any of these formalisms.